Charles Baxter’s dysfunctional narratives

 What Baxter doesn’t explore fully is why we’ve had this Cambrian explosion of dysfunctional narratives.
 He speculates a couple of possibilities, such as them coming down to us from our political leadership (like Moses carrying down the stone tablets), or as the byproduct of consumerism.
 I find myself at my most skeptical when his essay stumbles down these side roads.

 When Baxter claims these stories arose out of “groups in our time [feeling] confused or powerless…in such a consumerist climate, the perplexed and unhappy don’t know what their lives are telling them,” it seems Baxter is offering a dysfunctional narrative to explain the existence of dysfunctional narratives.
-He claims they’re produced by people of “irregular employment and mounting debts.”
+He claims these dysfunctional stories are produced by people of “irregular employment and mounting debts.”
 I strongly doubt this as well.
 In my experience, this type of folk are not the dominant producers of such narratives.
 Rather, these are the people who turn to stories for escape and uplift…the very comforts dysfunctional narratives cannot provide, and are not intended to provide.

 Rather than point the finger at dead presidents or capitalism, I’m more inclined to ascribe the shift to a handful of changes in our culture.

 The term “The Program Era” comes from a book by the same name detailing the postwar rise and influence of creative writing programs in the United States.
 This democratization of creative writing programs was not as democratic as once hoped, but it still led to a sharp increase in the numbers of people writing fiction.
-Most of those students were drawn from America’s upper classes.
+Most of those students were drawn from America’s upwardly-striving classes.
 And, as part of the workshop method used in these programs, it also led to a rise in those people having to sit quietly and listen to their peers criticize their stories, sometimes demolishing them.
 (Charles Baxter was a creative writing professor and the head of a prominent writing program in the Midwest.
 Many of his examples in Burning Down the House come from manuscripts he read as an instructor.)

 With the expansion of writing programs came a rise in aspiring writers scratching around for powerful subject matter.
-Topics like trauma and abuse are magnets when seeking supercharged dramatic stakes.
+Topics like trauma and abuse are lodestones when seeking supercharged dramatic stakes.
 Naturally, these writers also drew from personal biography for easy access to subject matter.

 Another reason is staring back at you: The World Wide Web has empowered the masses to tell their stories to a global audience.
 This has created a dynamic where everyone can be a reader, a writer, and a critic, and all at the same time.

 The natural next step in the evolution of the above is for storytellers to strategize how best to defend their work—to remove any fault in the story’s armor, to buttress it with rearguards and fortifications.
-And there’s been a shift in why we tell stories: Not necessarily to entertain or enrich, but as an act of therapy or grievance, or to collect “allies” in a political climate where you’re either with me or against me.
+(This is different than working hard to produce a high-quality experience, which, in my view, is a better use of time.)
+And there’s been a shift in why we tell stories: Not necessarily to entertain or enrich, but as an act of therapy or grievance, or to collect “allies” in a climate where you’re either with me or against me.
+Inaction in fiction has come to be praised as a literary virtue.
+Stories with characters who take matters into their own hands often are derided as genre fiction.

 Pick up a university literary magazine and read it from cover to cover.
 The “smell” of dysfunctional narratives is awfully similar to the smell of social media jeremiads.